1. I've seen a lot about age-related macular degeneration (AMD) in the media. What is this and are there any signs to look out for?

 It may not be possible to identify the exact cause and provide a permanent cure for dry eye, but there are a number of effective treatments that reduce symptoms and improve comfort.
 Lubricating eye drops can soothe irritation and reduce discomfort and special plugs to block the tear duct can stop excessive tear drainage.

 You can help your body to produce better quality tear fluid.
 Include lots of omega-3 in your diet.
 This is found in oily fish, fortified breads, walnuts and sesame seeds.
 Other dietary supplements that might improve the condition are flaxseed and evening primrose oil.
+A humidifier at home can help is the air is dry, and if you usually wear contact lenses give your eyes a rest by swapping to glasses.

 5. Can anyone get glaucoma?